 This verse is simply a recounting of an earlier account of Judah's sinfulness.
 I will repost the response from the paper on Jer.
 7:31.

 Is the Lord actually saying that He did not think of something?
 Even in Open Theism, God knows all things actual as well as potential.
-That means God can know all things in the present tense, as well as all possibilities of things that could exist.
-Certainly God who knew the past sins of Israel would have thought about them doing such sin--as horrible as it was.
+That means that God can know all things in the present tense as well as all possibilities of things that could exist.
+Certainly God who knew the past sins of Israel would have thought about their doing such sin--as horrible as it was.
 So, it doesn't make sense to interpret this as God admitting that He never thought of something.